Benbinbin/BlogiNote/content/article/tutorial/write-article.md

   ```

   ::TipBox{type="warning"}
-  In order to highlight the code correctly, you need to specify which programming language the code belongs to right after the three backquote
+  In order to highlight the code correctly, you need to specify which program language the code belongs to right after the three backquote

+  If you don't know which program language the code belong to, you can assign to the `md` or `markdown` first
   ::

   you can also provide more information about your code block: